ThaakirahA/movie-rental-system/USE_CASE_SPECIFICATIONS.md

 # Use Case Specifications – Aura Reels Movie Rental System

+This document provides detailed specifications for the key use cases of the Aura Reels Movie Rental System.
+Each use case is directly linked to functional requirements defined in Assignment 4.

 ---

-## Use Case 1 – User Registration
+## 1. Use Case: Register Account
 **Actor:** Customer
 **Description:** Allows a new user to create an account to access the system.
-**Preconditions:** User is not logged in and has access to the registration page.
+**Precondition:** User is not logged in.
-**Postconditions:** User account is created, and the user can log in.
+**Postcondition:** User account is created and user can log in.

 **Basic Flow:**
-1. User navigates to the registration page.
+1. Customer navigates to the registration page.
-2. User enters required details (name, email, password).
+2. Customer enters valid details (username, email, password).
-3. User clicks "Register".
+3. Customer submits the form.
 4. System validates input and creates the account.
-5. Confirmation message is displayed.
+5. System displays a success message and redirects to login page.

 **Alternative Flows:**
-- Invalid input → system displays error and prompts correction.
+- 2a.
+Invalid email or password → System displays an error and prompts re-entry.
-- Email already exists → system displays duplicate account message.
+- 4a.
+Username already exists → System prompts to choose a different username.

 ---

-## Use Case 2 – User Login
+## 2. Use Case: Login

-**Actor:** Customer
+**Actor:** Customer, Admin, Staff
-**Description:** Authenticates users to access system features.
+**Description:** Authenticate users to access system features.
-**Preconditions:** User has a registered account.
+**Precondition:** User has a registered account.
-**Postconditions:** User is logged in and redirected to the dashboard.
+**Postcondition:** User is authenticated and redirected to the dashboard.

 **Basic Flow:**
+1. User navigates to login page.
-1. User enters username/email and password.
+2. User enters username and password.
-2. User clicks "Login".
+3. User clicks "Login."
-3. System validates credentials.
-4. User is redirected to the dashboard.
+4. System verifies credentials and grants access.

 **Alternative Flows:**
-- Incorrect credentials → system displays error.
+- 2a.
+Incorrect credentials → System displays error and prompts retry.
-- Account locked → system informs the user and provides recovery options.
+- 2b.
+Account locked after multiple failed attempts → System notifies user.

 ---

-## Use Case 3 – Browse Movies
+## 3. Use Case: Browse Movies
 **Actor:** Customer
-**Description:** Enables users to view the catalog of available movies.
+**Description:** Display available movies in the catalog.
-**Preconditions:** User is logged in.
+**Precondition:** User is logged in.
-**Postconditions:** User sees a list of all movies.
+**Postcondition:** Movie list is displayed.

 **Basic Flow:**
-1. User navigates to "Movie Catalog".
+1. Customer navigates to the catalog page.
+2. System retrieves available movies from the database.
-2. System displays available movies with titles, genres, and ratings.
+3. System displays movies with titles, genres, and ratings.
-3. User scrolls or navigates pages to browse movies.

 **Alternative Flows:**
-- No movies available → system displays "No movies found".
+- 2a.
+No movies available → System displays “No movies available” message.

 ---

-## Use Case 4 – Search Movies
+## 4. Use Case: Search Movies
 **Actor:** Customer
-**Description:** Allows users to find specific movies by title.
+**Description:** Allow users to search for specific movies by title or genre.
-**Preconditions:** User is logged in.
+**Precondition:** User is logged in.
-**Postconditions:** Relevant search results are displayed.
+**Postcondition:** Search results are displayed.

 **Basic Flow:**
-1. User enters movie title in the search bar.
+1. Customer enters search criteria.
-2. User clicks "Search".
+2. Customer clicks “Search.”
-3. System searches the database and displays matching results.
+3. System retrieves matching movies.
+4. System displays results within 2 seconds.

 **Alternative Flows:**
-- No matches found → system displays "No results found".
+- 1a.
+No match found → System displays “No results found.”
-- Invalid input → system prompts correct format.

 ---

-## Use Case 5 – Rent Movie
+## 5. Use Case: Rent Movie
 **Actor:** Customer
-**Description:** Enables users to rent a selected movie.
+**Description:** Allows a user to rent a selected movie.
-**Preconditions:** User is logged in.
-Movie is available.
+**Precondition:** User is logged in and movie is available.
-**Postconditions:** Rental is stored, availability is updated, and confirmation is sent.
+**Postcondition:** Rental record is created and availability updated.

 **Basic Flow:**
+1. Customer searches or browses for a movie.
-1. User selects a movie.
+2. Customer selects a movie.
-2. User clicks "Rent".
-3. System verifies movie availability.
+3. Customer clicks “Rent” and confirms.
-4. System records rental and updates availability.
+4. System updates the rental record and movie availability.
-5. User receives confirmation notification.
+5. System sends confirmation notification to the user.

 **Alternative Flows:**
-- Movie not available → system displays "Movie not available".
+- 3a.
+Movie is unavailable → System displays “Movie unavailable” message.
-- Payment or checkout fails → system cancels rental and notifies user.
+- 4a.
+Rental fails due to server error → System logs error and notifies user.

 ---

-## Use Case 6 – View Rental History
+## 6. Use Case: View Rental History
 **Actor:** Customer
-**Description:** Shows a list of previously rented movies.
+**Description:** Allows users to see previously rented movies.
-**Preconditions:** User is logged in.
+**Precondition:** User is logged in.
-**Postconditions:** User can view all past rentals.
+**Postcondition:** User rental history is displayed.

 **Basic Flow:**
-1. User navigates to "Rental History".
+1. Customer navigates to “Rental History.”
-2. System retrieves user's rental records.
+2. System retrieves user rental records.
-3. System displays history with titles, dates, and status.
+3. System displays list of rented movies with dates.

 **Alternative Flows:**
-- No previous rentals → system displays "No rentals yet".
+- 2a.
+No previous rentals → System displays “No rental history available.”

 ---

-## Use Case 7 – Admin Manage Movie Catalog
+## 7. Use Case: Manage Movie Catalog

-**Actor:** Administrator
+**Actor:** Admin, Staff
-**Description:** Allows admins to add, edit, or remove movies.
+**Description:** Add, update, or remove movies from the system.
-**Preconditions:** Admin is logged in.
+**Precondition:** Admin or staff is logged in.
-**Postconditions:** Catalog reflects changes made by admin.
+**Postcondition:** Movie catalog is updated.

 **Basic Flow:**
-1. Admin navigates to "Manage Movies".
+1. Admin navigates to “Manage Movies.”
-2. Admin adds a new movie OR edits/deletes an existing one.
+2. Admin adds/edits/deletes movie information.
-3. System validates changes and updates the catalog.
+3. System validates input and updates the database.
-4. Changes are confirmed with a message.
+4. System confirms action success.

 **Alternative Flows:**
-- Invalid input → system prompts corrections.
-- Delete fails → system displays error message.
+- 2a.
+Invalid input → System displays error message.
+- 3a.
+Database error → System logs issue and notifies admin.

 ---

-## Use Case 8 – Admin Generate Reports
+## 8. Use Case: Generate Reports

-**Actor:** Administrator / Staff / Owner
+**Actor:** Admin, Staff, Owner
-**Description:** Generates system reports like rentals, users, or revenue.
+**Description:** Generate reports on rentals, revenue, and user activity.
-**Preconditions:** User is logged in with proper privileges.
+**Precondition:** User is logged in with permission.
-**Postconditions:** Reports are displayed or downloaded.
+**Postcondition:** Report is generated and displayed.

 **Basic Flow:**
-1. User selects "Generate Reports".
+1. User navigates to “Reports.”
-2. User selects report type (rentals, users, revenue).
+2. User selects report type and time range.
-3. System compiles and displays report.
+3. System retrieves data from the database.
-4. User can download report if needed.
+4. System displays the report in readable format.

 **Alternative Flows:**
-- Report fails to generate → system displays error.
-- No data → system displays "No data available".
+- 3a.
+No data available → System displays “No data for selected period.”
+- 4a.
+System error → User is notified, and error logged.

 ---

-## Notes
+### Notes

-- These use cases are mapped to functional requirements from Assignment 4.
+- These use cases map directly to the functional requirements (FR-001 to FR-013).
-- All alternative flows handle errors or exceptions gracefully.
+- Alternative flows include realistic errors and exceptions to increase robustness.
-- Use cases support both customer-facing and admin-facing system functionality.
+- Actors reflect stakeholder roles from Assignment 4.
+- This document complements the use case diagram and test cases for Assignment 5.